GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-2-hello-d3d11.md

 }
 ```

 When we render things, the GPU simply writes color values to a texture, which you can picture as a buffer which holds color information Swapchain is a container to manage those buffers we want to present on screen.
 To do that we have to create a special kind of texture called a "Render Target View" or an RTV.
-First off we have to grab a texture from the swapchain's main buffer (index 0), from that texture, we now have create an RTV from that, which specifies the subresource of the texture that we will be drawing to.
-We wont keep the actual texture around, we just need the render target view, which we will refer to as render target.
+First off we have to grab a texture from the swapchain's main buffer (index 0), from that texture, we now have to create an RTV from that, which specifies the subresource of the texture that we will be drawing to.
+We won't keep the actual texture around, we just need the render target view, which we will refer to as render target.

 ```cpp
 void HelloD3D11Application::DestroySwapchainResources()